cfe84/proletarian-wizard/README.md

 There is one special attribute called `selected` which allows you to pick some tasks you want to keep in front (say, for example, those you want to process today, or this week).

+## Todo's view

+PW comes with a handy view that lists all todos in the current hierarchy.
+This view can be customized to:
+- Display "selected" todos on top of the list
+- Group by any attribute

 ## Features

 - [x] Save files in the correct place in few keystrokes